OmkarK45/OmkarK45/README.md

 I'm a full stack developer and avid problem solver.
 I carry passion for web development.
 I absolutely love converting ideas into reality.
 I've been looking for internship opportunities to take my skills to next level.
+-- Please note : Not all of my projects have a readme as of now.
+It is something I will fix really soon.
 <br>

 <hr>

 ## My Github Statistics